 - The CEMEX Group is also a signatory member of the United Nations Global Compact, a strategic policy initiative for businesses that are committed to aligning their operations and strategies with 10 universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
 See our United Nation's Global Compact Principles

-- We follow the guidelines of the Global Reporting Initiative (GRI) to develop our Report on Sustainable Development.
-By using the GRI Guidelines, we are obliged to disclose any use of child labour and forced or compulsory labour.
+- As of 2014, we follow the GRI-G4 Guidelines of the Global Reporting Initiative (GRI) to develop our Integrated Report.
+Through the GRI Guidelines, we are obliged to disclose any use of child labour and forced or compulsory labour.
 See our Sustainable Development Report

 - The CEMEX Group has developed a Code of Conduct for suppliers to adhere to our values, based on the above-mentioned CEMEX Code of Ethics and Business Conduct and the UN Global Compact principles and we expect our suppliers to comply with this.
 See our Code of Conduct when Doing Business.